epegasus/Splash-Screen-Api/README.md

 ```

 ### Step 2: Create a New Theme
-Create a new theme in resources as res > values > splash, also its night variant.
-Define a new Theme (e.g., Theme.App.Starting) with its parent set to Theme.SplashScreen or Theme.SplashScreen.IconBackground.
+Create a new theme in resources as `res > values > splash`, also its night variant.
+Define a new Theme (e.g., Theme.App.Starting) with its parent set to `Theme.SplashScreen` or `Theme.SplashScreen.IconBackground`.

 ### Step 3: Update Manifest
 In your manifest, set the theme attribute of the whole <application> or just the starting <activity> to Theme.App.Starting.